mehul4mak/CICD/README.md

 # CICD
-This is template like repo to play with github actions and implement CI-CD with python..
+This is template like repo to play with github actions and implement CI-CD with python.